WordPress/gutenberg/packages/core-data/README.md

 ]
 ```

-There's also cases in which a collection is represented as an object.
-In this case, for the entity records to be recognized by the entities engine, the entity configuration needs to provide which field is acting as `key` for the object.
-This is the case of the status entity, which sets `slug` as the collection's `key`:
+There are also cases in which a collection is represented as an object.
+In this case, for the entity records to be recognized by the entities engine, the entity configuration must provide which field is acting as the `key` for the object.
+This is the case for the status entity, which sets `slug` as the collection's `key`:

 ```json
 {